agentsoz/evac-eval/SEMmodelsOverview.md

   - 500 from node 2 to node 0
   - 500 from node 2 to node 4

 has the unique solution shown (flow-capacities in square brackets).
-But with one h-variable per node, SEM2 cannot find this solution, even if we allow arbitrary h-values at exit-nodes: two links with flows of 500 implies h2-h0 = h2-h3, but h2-h0 = (h2-h3)+(h3-h0) > h2-h3, a contradiction.
+But with one h-variable per node, SEM2 cannot find this solution, even if we allow arbitrary h-values at exit-nodes: the two links that leave node 2 both having flows of 500 implies h2-h0 = h2-h3, but then h3-h0 = (h2-h0)-(h2-h3) = 0, implying zero flow from node 3 to node 0.
 ![Diagram: five-node network with no SEM2 solution](fivenode-nopossibleSEM2soln-triangularflowfn-100-1000.png)
+* Even if subflows are not assigned, SEM2 cannot find a solution satisfying the specified total inflows at nodes 1 and 2 of 100 and 1,000 respectively: if the total inflow of 1,000 at node 2 enters the network, then by the above argument, flow from node 3 to node 0 must be zero in SEM2.
+(This might be more easily seen if the arc from node 3 to node 4 is removed.)
 * Could seek to improve model by replacing h-variables at nodes with one density-variable per arc, but then the model wouldn't be able to choose on each link between low (free) and high (congested) densities, so there would be at least 2^|E| distinct solutions and the model wouldn't reliably report congestion: would need additional constraints to enforce relationships between adjacent links' densities.

 ### SEM3 - traffic-flow along road-links: congestion results from insufficient capacity downstream